dschmenk/PLASMA/README.md

 ### PLASMA Compiler/Assembler

 Although the low-level PLASMA VM operations could easily by coded by hand, they were chosen to be an easy target for a simple compiler.
 Think along the lines of an advanced assembler or stripped down C compiler ( C-- ).
 Taking concepts from BASIC, Pascal, C and assembler, the PLASMA compiler is simple yet expressive.
 The syntax is line oriented; generally there is one statement per line.
-However, a semicolon, `;`, can seperate multiple statements on a single line.
-This tutorial will focus on the cross-compiler running under a UNIX-like environment.
+However, a semicolon, `;`, can separate multiple statements on a single line.
+This tutorial will focus on the cross-compiler running under an UNIX-like environment.

 ### PLASMA Modules

 To keep development compartmentalized and easily managed, PLASMA uses relatively small, dynamically loaded and linked modules.
-The module format extends the .REL filetype originally defined by the EDASM assembler from the DOS/ProDOS Toolkit from Apple Computer, Inc. PLASMA extends the file format through a backwards compatible extension that the PLASMA loader recognizes to locate the PLASMA bytecode and provide for advanced dynamic loading of module dependencies.
+The module format extends the .REL file type originally defined by the EDASM assembler from the DOS/ProDOS Toolkit from Apple Computer, Inc. PLASMA extends the file format through a backwards compatible extension that the PLASMA loader recognizes to locate the PLASMA bytecode and provide for advanced dynamic loading of module dependencies.

 ### Data Types

 PLASMA only defines two data types: `byte` and `word`.
-All operations take place on word sized quantities, with the exception of loads and stores to byte sized addresses.
-The interpretation of a value can be an interger, an address, or anything that fits in 16 bits.
+All operations take place on word-sized quantities, with the exception of loads and stores to byte sized addresses.
+The interpretation of a value can be an integer, an address, or anything that fits in 16 bits.
 There are a number of address operators to identify how an address value is to be interpreted.

 ### Obligatory 'Hello World'